Nick Pratto Player Props: Royals vs. Rockies

 - TV Channel: BSKC

 Looking to place a prop bet on Nick Pratto?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Nick Pratto At The Plate

-- Pratto is hitting .295 with eight doubles, two home runs and 15 walks.
+- Pratto has eight doubles, two home runs and 16 walks while hitting .296.

-- Pratto has picked up a hit in 58.1% of his 31 games this season, with at least two hits in 32.3% of those games.
+- Pratto has reached base via a hit in 19 games this year (of 32 played), and had multiple hits in 10 of those games.

-- He has homered in two of 31 games played this season, and in 1.6% of his plate appearances.
+- He has hit a home run in two of 32 games played this season, and in 1.6% of his plate appearances.

-- In 19.4% of his games this year, Pratto has driven in at least one run.
-In five of those games (16.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 32.3% of his games this year, with two or more runs scored in 9.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.